stipptracie/MINTmarketPlace/README.md

 ## Development and Technologies
 ---

-Our NFT marketplace is builT using the following technologies:
+Our NFT marketplace is built using the following technologies:
 * Solidity (smart contracts)
 * Remix IDE
 * Streamlit (frontend)
-* MetaMask (wallet)
 * Decentralized Blockchain Network (Ganache)
 * Pinata
 * Python